Hyperion-BT/helios-book/src/api/reference/tx.md

 ### `addInput`

 Add a [`UTxO`](./utxo.md) instance as an input to the transaction being built.
-Throws an error if the UTxO is locked at a script address but a redeemer isn't specified.
+Throws an error if the UTxO is locked at a script address but a redeemer isn't specified (unless the script is a known [`NativeScript`](./nativescript.md)).

 Mutates the transaction.
 Only available when building the transaction.
 Returns the transaction instance so build methods can be chained.